valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 ### Onyx Formats
 Onyx has come up with interesting and reliable tricks for specialized uses.
 With RND we can actually have pseudo-random lists.
-Testing so far suggests with 10 members the list is completely consistent, more members or simple words make it output more random, but still conceptually related things.
+Testing so far suggests with less than 10 members the list usually stays consistent, more members or simple words make it output more random, but still conceptually related things.
 This works better on Dragon, but the concept can be used to invoke lists of names on Griffin.
-All Onyx formats still work, just remember to replace `()` with `<>`.
+Updated January 2021.
+If any example has `()` replace them with `<>`.
 ```
 keys: monsters, forest
 Many monsters live in the forest.
-[RND (monsters): slime, goblin, orc, Ent, giant carnivorous sloth, pixie, beholder.]
+[RND<monsters>: slime, goblin, orc, Ent, giant carnivorous sloth, pixie, beholder.]
 OR
 keys: goal, objective, quest
-RND (objectives): slay the dragon, rescue the princess, challenge the demon lord
+RND<objectives>: slay the dragon, rescue the princess, challenge the demon lord
 ```
-Another one is `IF (action): THEN (things happen)` this is especially useful for creating custom spells or other conditional effects like the format suggests.
+Another one is `IF<action>: THEN<things happen>` this is especially useful for creating custom spells or other conditional effects like the format suggests.
 ```
-keys: cursed book, (OR) open cursed book
+keys: cursed book,open cursed book
-IF (open cursed book): THEN (the pages of the cursed book form into a face, shriek loudly and place a terrible curse on you)
+IF<open cursed book>: THEN<the pages of the cursed book form into a face, shriek loudly and place a terrible curse on you.>
 ```
 From his work we have a reliable and easy way to define locales especially when combined with data mentioned above.
 These get interesting when combined with other short WI.
 ```